drduh/macOS-Security-and-Privacy-Guide/README.md

 Apple claims OpenSSL is **deprecated** in their [Cryptographic Services Guide ](https://developer.apple.com/library/mac/documentation/Security/Conceptual/cryptoservices/GeneralPurposeCrypto/GeneralPurposeCrypto.html) document.
 Their version also has patches which may [surprise you](https://hynek.me/articles/apple-openssl-verification-surprises/).

-Grab a recent version of OpenSSL with `brew install openssl` and ensure it's the default with `brew link --force openssl`
+Grab a recent version of OpenSSL with `brew install openssl`.
+Note, linking brew to be used in favor of `/usr/bin/openssl` may interfere with building software.
+See [issue #39](https://github.com/drduh/OS-X-Yosemite-Security-and-Privacy-Guide/issues/39).

 Compare the new version with the system one